Beating Burnout in Nursing

 Do you feel overwhelmed and consumed by the cumulative level of stress in your working life?
 When the feeling of drowning in stress occurs, burnout and compassion fatigue may gradually follow.
-It is obvious that we, as nurses may need to accept the fact that this is occurring and find ways to fix it.
-This session will look at why it is important to acknowledge unhappiness and understand how and why it evolves.
+It is obvious that we as nurses may need to accept the fact that this is occurring and find ways to fix it.
+This opening session will look at why it is important to acknowledge unhappiness and understand how and why it evolves.
+Is it burnout or is it compassion fatigue?
 Introductory questions to consider:

 - Am I in a career rut?

 - Definitions of stress, burnout and compassion fatigue

 - What levels of stress should I reasonably accept as part and parcel of nursing?

 Craig MaloneyStress v Worry v The Rest!
 What’s the Difference?